MaffiGabri/Chrono_Map_Scanner/README.md

-# Skin History Scanner
+# Chrono Map Scanner

-Skin History Scanner is an Android application designed to map, track, and monitor the evolution of moles and skin imperfections over time.
+Chrono Map Scanner is an Android application designed to map, track, and monitor the evolution of everything you want, placed on a custom background.
+Like moles on skin or cracks on a wall.

 ## Documentation